aaholmes/aaholmes.github.io/README.md

   <a href="https://scholar.google.com/citations?user=K0CAVroAAAAJ" target="_blank"><img alt="Google Scholar" src="https://img.shields.io/badge/Google_Scholar-4285F4?style=for-the-badge&logo=google-scholar&logoColor=white" /></a>
 </p>

 I'm a researcher (Ph.D.
-Theoretical Physics, Cornell) focused on a unifying scientific challenge: **understanding and modeling the emergent phenomena that arise from complex, interacting systems.**
+Theoretical Physics, Cornell) interested in understanding and modeling the **emergent phenomena that arise from complex, interacting systems.**

-My work applies a unified toolkit to navigate the vast, intractable search spaces inherent in these domains—from the quantum many-body problem to multi-agent artificial intelligence.
-I design and apply principled algorithms from three core areas:
+To navigate the vast search spaces inherent in these problems - from quantum many-body physics to multi-agent AI - my core approach is to design and build **hybrid systems** that combine the strengths of different computational paradigms.
+This philosophy appears throughout my work:

-1.  **Heuristic Search:** Creating informed strategies to prune immense state spaces, like the **Hilbert space of many-body quantum states** or the game tree of chess.
-2.  **Stochastic Methods:** Using Monte Carlo techniques to manage uncertainty and model high-dimensional systems.
-3.  **Reinforcement Learning:** Applying modern deep learning to discover effective policies from data.
+* **Algorithmically:** I design systems that fuse different modes of computation to achieve superior performance.
+These include:
+  * **semistochastic** methods that combine deterministic calculations with Monte Carlo sampling to reduce variance
+  * **hierarchical search** algorithms (like in my chess engine) that blend classical alpha-beta search with Neural Network-based Monte Carlo Tree Search

+* **Architecturally:** I build these systems using the best tools for the job, implementing performance-critical algorithms in **Rust 🦀** and wrapping them in high-level **Python 🐍** for simulation, analysis, and rapid development.

 My current research applies this perspective to fundamental problems in **Robotics** and **AI**.